Fohdeesha/quanta-brocade/documentation/revert.md

 As we are overwriting the boot sector again, the same warnings still apply.
 Copy and paste commands only (no typing).
 Have the device on a UPS if possible.

-Connect to the serial console port on the switch and open a terminal window (9600 8N1).
-Also be sure to connect the #1 management port on the switch to a network that has layer 2 access to your tftp server, so it can succesfully retrieve them while in u-boot.
+Connect to the serial console port of the switch and open a terminal window (9600 8N1).
+Also be sure to connect the #1 management port on the switch to a network that has layer 2 access to your tftp server.

-Reboot the switch while watching the serial output, it should prompt you to hit the ```b``` key to interrupt boot and drop you into the Brocade boot monitor.
-Do that, which should take you here:
+Reboot the switch (```reload``` at the enable CLI level) while watching the serial output - it should prompt you to hit the ```b``` key to interrupt boot.
+Do so, which should take you here:

 ```
 Monitor>